ghostdogpr/caliban/vuepress/docs/docs/README.md

 "com.github.ghostdogpr" %% "caliban-tracing"    % "2.4.2" // interop with zio-telemetry
 ```

-Support for JSON encoding / decoding of the inputs and responses is enabled by adding **one** of the following dependencies to your `build.sbt` file:
+Support for JSON encoding / decoding of the inputs and responses for tapir-based adapters is enabled by adding **one** of the following dependencies to your `build.sbt` file:

 ```scala
 "com.softwaremill.sttp.tapir" %% "tapir-json-circe"     % "1.2.11" // Circe